Objectives of TSIA (Triple Sugar Iron Agar) Test

-Principle of TSIA Test
+Principle of TSIA (Triple Sugar Iron Agar) Test

 Glucose is utilized first by a fermentative organism and the entire medium becomes acidic (yellow) in 8 to 12 hours.
-Butt remains acidic even after 18 to 24 hours incubation period because of the presence of organic acids resulting from the fermentation of glucose under anaerobic conditions in the butt of the tube.
+The butt remains acidic even after an 18 to 24 hours incubation period because of the presence of organic acids resulting from the fermentation of glucose under anaerobic conditions in the butt of the tube.
 The slant, however, reverts to the alkaline (red) state because of oxidation of the fermentation products under aerobic conditions on the slant.
 This change is a result of the formation of CO2 and H2O and the oxidation of peptones in the medium to alkaline amines.
-When, in addition to glucose, lactose and/or sucrose are fermented, the large amount of fermentation products formed on the slant neutralizes the alkaline amines and renders the slant acidic (yellow), provided the reaction is read in 18 to 24 hours.
+When, in addition to glucose, lactose, and/or sucrose are fermented, the large amount of fermentation products formed on the slant neutralizes the alkaline amines and renders the slant acidic (yellow), provided the reaction is read in 18 to 24 hours.
 If the slant and butt become alkaline, glucose has not been fermented.
-Organisms showing this reaction are defined as non-fermenters, and derive their nutrients from the peptones present in the medium.
-The formation of CO2 and hydrogen gas (H2) is indicated by the presence of bubbles or cracks in the agar or by separation of the agar from the sides or bottom of the tube.
+Organisms showing this reaction are defined as non-fermenters and derive their nutrients from the peptones present in the medium.
+The formation of CO2 and hydrogen gas (H2) is indicated by the presence of bubbles or cracks in the agar or by the separation of the agar from the sides or bottom of the tube.
 The production of H2S (sodium thiosulfate reduced to H2S) requires an acidic environment, and reaction with the ferric ammonium citrate produces a blackening of the agar butt in the tube.

-Media Used in TSIA Test
+Media Used in TSIA (Triple Sugar Iron Agar) Test

 Triple sugar iron agar

 |Peptic Digest of Animal Tissue||5.0gm|